Our Services

 Helpful Resources

-Blood sugar spikes trigger hormonal swings, sympathetic “fight or flight” activation, and inflammation that disrupt the deep slow-wave and REM phases when your body clears toxins, repairs cells, and balances hormones.
-Over time this interference with liver detox enzymes and the brain’s glymphatic system can leave you fatigued, foggy, and prone to metabolic issues.
+Blood sugar spikes disrupt sleep by triggering hormonal swings, activating the sympathetic "fight or flight" response, and causing inflammation.
+These effects interfere with deep slow-wave and REM sleep — the critical phases when your body clears toxins, repairs cells, and balances hormones.
+Over time, this disruption impairs liver detox enzymes and the brain's glymphatic system, leading to fatigue, brain fog, and metabolic issues.

 Getting quality sleep isn't just about feeling rested.
 It's when your body tackles waste removal, hormone balance, and cell repair.
 When blood sugar goes on a roller coaster, it can throw these detox processes off track.
 Here's what every patient should know—and how a targeted detox diet for better sleep can help.